-As such, due to these factors and others, we may not be able to achieve or sustain profitability in the near term or at all.
-If we are unable to achieve or sustain profitability, the value of our business and the trading price of our common stock may be negatively impacted.
+As such, due to these factors and others, we may not be able to sustain or increase profitability.
+If we are unable to sustain or increase profitability, the value of our business and the trading price of our common stock may be negatively impacted.

-We have experienced rapid growth, operational and strategic expansion, and related impacts to margins and profitability in recent periods.
+We have experienced rapid growth, operational and strategic expansion, and related impacts to margin and profitability in recent periods.
 Such historical trends, including growth rates, may not continue in the future.